itxtalal/P-Funder/README.md

   email address.

 ## Dependancies
-- Python
+- python
-- Django
+- django
-- Pillow
+- pillow
-- Crispy Forms
+- django-crispy-forms
-- Phone-Field
+- django-phone-field

 ## After installing the Dependancies
 Simply open the terminal and go to the project folder and run "python manage.py runserver".
 It will give a localhost port, simply copy and paste that in the browser to navigate through the project.